Tiwanaku: Archaeology

 The Bennett Monolith (now at the Tiwanaku Site Museum) was found in the centre of the Semi-Subterranean Temple by Wendell C. Bennett.
 It is the largest Stele ever found in the Andean world (7,3 m tall).

 Heads in the Semi-Subterranean Temple.

 As the site has suffered from looting and amateur excavations since shortly after Tiwanaku's fall, archeologists must attempt to interpret it with the understanding that materials have been jumbled and destroyed.
 This destruction continued during the Spanish conquest and colonial period, and during 19th century and the early 20th century.
 Other damage was committed by people quarrying stone for building and railroad construction, and target practice by military personnel.

 No standing buildings have survived at the modern site.
 Only public, non-domestic foundations remain, with poorly reconstructed walls.
 The ashlar blocks used in many of these structures were mass-produced in similar styles so that they could possibly be used for multiple purposes.
 Throughout the period of the site, certain buildings changed purposes, causing a mix of artifacts found today.

 Detailed study of Tiwanaku began on a small scale in the mid-nineteenth century.
+Rivero and Tschudi's Antigüedades peruanas (1851) placed the origin of Peruvian civilization at the site, a view widely held at the time, and used an engraving of the Gate of the Sun as the frontispiece to its plate volume.
 In the 1860s, Ephraim George Squier visited the ruins and later published maps and sketches completed during his visit.
 German geologist Alphons Stübel spent nine days in Tiwanaku in 1876, creating a map of the site based on careful measurements.
 He also made sketches and created paper impressions of carvings and other architectural features.
 A book containing major photographic documentation was published in 1892 by engineer Georg von Grumbkow, With commentary by archaeologist Max Uhle, this was the first in-depth scientific account of the ruins.

-Von Grumbkow had first visited Tiwanaku between the end of 1876 and the beginning of 1877, when he accompanied as a photographer the expedition of French adventurer Théodore Ber, financed by American businessman Henry Meiggs, against Ber’s promise of donating the artifacts he will find, on behalf of Meiggs, to Washington's Smithsonian Institution and the American Museum of Natural History in New York.
-Ber’s expedition was cut short by the violent hostility of the local population, instigated by the Catholic parish priest, but von Grumbkow’s early pictures survive.
+Von Grumbkow had first visited Tiwanaku between the end of 1876 and the beginning of 1877, when he accompanied as a photographer the expedition of French adventurer Théodore Ber, financed by American businessman Henry Meiggs, against Ber's promise of donating the artifacts he will find, on behalf of Meiggs, to Washington's Smithsonian Institution and the American Museum of Natural History in New York.
+Ber's expedition was cut short by the violent hostility of the local population, instigated by the Catholic parish priest, but von Grumbkow's early pictures survive.